 Line 5f: Bad Debts.
-Bad debts may be eligible for a deduction if the following criteria are met:
+Bad debts may be eligible for deduction if all of the following criteria are met:

-- The debts are charged off as uncollectible on business books and records at the time the debts become worthless - The debts are deducted on the return for the period during which the bad debts are written off as uncollectible

-• The debts are or would be eligible to be deducted for federal income tax purposes.
+- The debts are charged off as uncollectible on business records at the time the debts become worthless - The debts are deducted on the return for the period during which the bad debts are written off as uncollectible - The debt must also be eligible to be deducted for federal income tax purposes.

-A bad debt deduction may be claimed by a third-party lender if the retailer who reported the tax and the lender financing the sale timely execute and maintain a separate written election designating which party may claim the deduction.
+A bad debt deduction may also be claimed by a third-party lender provided the retailer who reported the tax and the lender financing the sale executed and maintained a separate written election designating which party may claim the deduction.
 Certain additional conditions must be met.
-See MCL 205.54i, 205.99a, and RAB 2019-3.
+See MCL 205.54i and MCL 205.99a also see RAB 2019-3.

 Line 5g: Food for Human/Home Consumption.
-Enter the total of retail sales of grocery-type food, excluding tobacco, marihuana products, and alcoholic beverages.
+Enter retail sales of grocery-type food, excluding tobacco, marihuana products and alcoholic beverages.
 Prepared food is subject to tax.
 See MCL 205.54g and MCL 205.94d for more information.

 Line 5h: Government Exemption.
-Direct sales to the United States government or the state of Michigan or its political subdivisions are exempt.
+Direct sales to the United States Government, State of Michigan, or its political subdivisions are exempt.